coldshower/blog/_posts/writing/2018-05-03-writing_honestly.md

 A person can see a sunset everyday, but still be moved by another person's description of a sunset.

 The next time you write, try not sparing any details.
 Don't self-censor.
 Just let the pen connect your mind to the paper and release your thoughts.
-Of course, take this advice with a single grain of salt.
-This applies much more to free writing than a business email.
-But I think if applied in the right context, you will impress yourself with just how much more immersive your writing becomes.
+Of course, this applies much more to free writing than a business email, but I think if applied in the right context, you will impress yourself with just how much more immersive your writing becomes.